Records

 5 Revenue Department 1901-1947 A.D.
 130

-Muntakhab is Certificate of Grant issued by the Commissioner of Inam.
+Muntakhabs is Certificate of Grant issued by the Commissioner of Inam.
 (Inam land cerficate) Revenue Department.
-Muntakhab covered the area of Aurangabad.
+Muntakhabs covered the area of Aurangabad.
 Berar, Bijapur, Khandesh, Hyderabad and Bidar Subas.
 During the period of Salar Jung I, the rules and regulations were framed and investigation in regards to various types of grants, like Jagir, inam lands, watan Deshmukhi and rusum (fees)and to their validity and the legitimacy of the claims of the grantees started.
 All Muntakhabs grants comprise of Mansab, Yaumiya-i-Naqdi, Inam, Maash and Madad-i-Mash etc. The records were transferred to Daftar-i-Diwani in 1925.

 S.No